 We are acutely aware of Zimbabwe’s elaborate political system of manipulation, intimidation and disempowerment.
 Zimbabwe’s independence has set free dictators but enslaved the people.
 It is a system that handsomely rewards conformists but shows little tolerance for independent thinkers.

-Zimbabweans will have to make a choice: either obsess with staying safe, do anything to keep out of harm’s way while sacrificing their liberty and freedom or stand up for what they believe in and risk being temporarily knocked down from time to time knowing there is a chance of picking themselves back up and that those flattened by conformity stay down for good.
-Yes, there have been demonstrations against the government but those have been largely disorganized and sporadic at best.
+Very soon, Zimbabweans will have to make a choice, either be content with staying safe, do anything to keep out of harm’s way while sacrificing their liberty and freedom or stand up for what they believe in and risk being temporarily knocked down from time to time knowing there is a chance of picking themselves back up and that those flattened by conformity stay down for good.
+Yes, there have been demonstrations against the government but those have been largely disorganised and sporadic at best.